Introduction and context

 Pen Pictures/short biographies

-Ms Clodach McGrory Chairman Practiced at the Bar in Northern Ireland from 1990 to 1995 and subsequently worked at the Law Centre (NI).
+Ms Clodach McGrory Chairman practiced at the Bar in Northern Ireland from 1990 to 1995 and subsequently worked at the Law Centre (NI).
 She was a member of the Standing Advisory Commission on Human Rights from 1998 to 1999 and served a term of office on the Irish Human Rights Commission from December 2000 until August 2006.
-She was a member of the Prison Review Team which was appointed by the Minister for Justice in June 2011 to conduct a comprehensive review of the Northern Ireland Prison Service and reported in October 2012.
-She is currently a part-time Chairman of Social Security Appeal Tribunals and has been a Life Sentence Review Commissioner/Parole Commissioner since 2001.
-Ms McGrory was appointed Chairman of the Sentence Review Commissioners on the 21st January 2013.
+She was a member of the Prison Review Team which was appointed by the Minister of Justice in June 2011 to conduct a comprehensive review of the Northern Ireland Prison Service and reported in October 2012.
+She is currently a part-time Chairperson of Social Security Appeal Tribunals and has been a Life Sentence Review Commissioner/Parole Commissioner since 2001.
+Ms McGrory was appointed Chairperson on the Sentence Review Commissioners on the 21 January 2013.

 Dr Duncan Morrow An academic in the University of Ulster currently developing engagement with communities and stakeholders as party of the University's Greater Belfast Development.
 Until 2011 he was Chief Executive of the Community Relations Council (CRC) and has taken an active role in peace building and the legacy of violence in the past.
 Dr Morrow is a Parole Commissioner for Northern Ireland.
 A native of Belfast, he is married with three teenage children.